florath/wvw-covid19-datapool/Readme.rst

 =====================

 Before using this database read the documentation of the data which you want to use!
-A lot data **is** incorrect or not what you expect.
+A lot data of the sources might be incorrect or not what you expect.
+Please double check!

 E.g. 'infected' mostly does not mean the number of really infected people but the number of **known** infected people - which has a high